cudmore/cudmore.github.io/_posts/2016-05-21-raspian-jessie.md

     crontab -e

-Add this to end (sleep 5 does not work!!!!)
+Add this to end.
+Sleep is in seconds, this is necessary to wait for internet connection to come up.

     @reboot (sleep 10; /home/pi/code/startup_mailer.py)